leowalker89/elevated_ambitions/README.md

     ```

 While this project is still under development the main components as of now are the notebooks.
 However the notebooks do utilize the prompts folder and the resume_template.py file.

+The evaluation portion also requires access to LangSmith or LangHub.
+There is currently a waitlist to have access to it.